Experiments with CodeMirror

 })

-Let’s get back to the lie from before, the doc and extensions parameters are actually just shorthands for creating an initial state for the editor, here is a more explicit way to write the same code as above:
+Let’s get back to the lie from before, the doc and extensions parameters are actually just shorthands for creating an initial state for you, here is a more explicit way to write the same code as above:

 import { EditorState } from '@codemirror/state'